jamesmcm/jamesmcm.github.io/source/_posts/2020-10-11-programming-projects.markdown

 keys in an S3 bucket for use with AWS Glue (which requires specific syntax for a partition hierarchy).

-At the time I was using a Python script to generate awscli commands, but this was very slow to run (since all the AWS CLI commands were independent), and it was a pain to modify the script for different transformations needed.
+At the time I was using a Python script to generate AWS CLI commands, but this was very slow to run (since all the AWS CLI commands were independent), and it was a pain to modify the script for different transformations needed.

-s3rename allows you to use sed-style regexes to define the rename transformation, and is implemented in Rust with Tokio for asynchronous operations so it can process many operations at a time (and is much faster than calling the AWS CLI separately).
+s3rename allows you to use sed-style regexes to define the rename operations, and is implemented in Rust with Tokio for asynchronous operations so it can process many operations at a time (and is much faster than calling the AWS CLI separately).